-These programs can be tailored to address the specific performance requirements of any organization.
-This flexibility enables learners to leave with the relevant tools and skills that are ready for immediate implementation in their workplace.
+WATMEC’s corporate learning programs have the ability to be custom-tailored to address the specific performance requirements of any organization.
+This flexibility enables learners to leave with relevant tools and skills that are ready for immediate implementation within their workplace.

-WATMEC facilitators provide “real world” materials directly related to learners and their unique business challenges.
-And this leads to tangible business benefits.
+WATMEC facilitators provide “real world” materials directly related to learners, for tangible business benefits.

 The cost of a poor hire is estimated at minimum as 2.5 times the employee’s annual salary.
 Today’s applicants have resources to help them prepare their resumes and their interviewing skills.
 Don’t you think it’s time you were trained in a proven methodology so you select the best person for the job?

 Do you know the difference between minor and major misconduct?
 Can you choose an appropriate disciplinary response for misconduct?
 Learn how to deal with the verbal warning process, written warning and suspensions, termination and absenteeism.
 Finally, understand the role and “how to’s” of coaching for improvement discussions.